 The Honor Council is an important collaboration between the students and faculty to support the goal of academic integrity at Wayne Country Day School.
 Service on the Honor Council requires meaningful dedication and time commitment from all members.
-Maintaining confidentiality of all proceedings and one's own personal record of integrity are essential requirements for participating on the Honor Council.
+Maintaining confidentiality of all proceedings and one's own personal record of integrity are essential requirements for participation.

-The Honor Council is a volunteer, extra-curricular service activity of students and faculty.
-It is not a court of law and acts only as a communication, review, recommendation, and education service of Wayne Country Day School.
+The Honor Council is a volunteer, extracurricular service activity of students and faculty.
+It is not a court of law and acts only as a communication, review, recommendation, and education service.
 The WCDS administration is responsible for all final decisions as to the disposition and consequences related to violations of the school's Honor Code.